-- Conversion of forest lands to a deforested condition must be legally permitted. - Documentation must be available to clearly demonstrate with credible evidence and documentation that indeed the land would have been converted to non-forest use if not for the REDD project. - It shall be demonstrated that post-deforestation land use shall not constitute reforestation. - Where, pre-project, unsustainable fuelwood collection is occurring within the project boundaries modules BL-DFW and LK-DFW shall be used to determine potential leakage d.
+- Conversion of forest lands to a deforested condition must be legally permitted. - Documentation must be available to clearly demonstrate with credible evidence and documentation that indeed the land would have been converted to non-forest use if not for the REDD project. - Where, pre-project, unsustainable fuelwood collection is occurring within the project boundaries modules BL-DFW and LK-DFW shall be used to determine potential leakage.

+d.
 Degradation (fuelwood / charcoal)